Who is considered for Fuqua merit scholarships?

 Student loan repayments begin after the grace period (the allotted amount of time after leaving school in which you are not required to make payments on your student loans).
 Typically, the grace period begins on the last enrollment date of the program or graduation date.
 Although payment is not due during this time, interest does accrue.

+Federal Direct Unsubsidized/Graduate PLUS loans come with a 6-month grace period.
+The Graduate PLUS loan's grace period is granted by request only.
 Private Student loans carry a 6-9 month grace period (depending on the lender and loan program).

 Before starting loan repayment, you should receive a repayment schedule from the lender of your student loans.
 This disclosure should inform you of the total amount borrowed, the current interest rate, and the total amount you will pay over the life of the loan if you follow the repayment schedule.